 All meditations and mindfulness practices are taught in a secular way without any religious affiliation.
 No prior experience or special attire is needed.
 Just show up!

-When we experience stress, discomfort, or pain—physical or emotional—our ways of thinking about it often make the situation worse: “This is just my luck!”
-“I’ll never succeed.”
-“I can’t believe he would do this to me!”
-Mindfulness-Based Cognitive Therapy (MBCT) combines the benefits of mindfulness practice with the power of cognitive therapy to identify and break the cycles of unhelpful ways or thinking.
 Mindfulness means being present with what is actually happening in the moment, while letting go of our biased interpretations or judgments.
 The results?
 A new outlook and experience of life!
-MBCT has been clinically shown to help reduce stress and cope with strong emotions, anxiety, and depression.
+Mindfulness and meditation have been clinically shown to help reduce stress and cope with strong emotions, anxiety, and depression.
 Among its many benefits are an improved ability to relax, greater energy and enthusiasm for life, and increased self-esteem.
-You can attend all sessions of Relax and Renew or drop in on one for a taste of mindfulness practices.

 Below we have included a few resources for those who are interested in exploring the path to wellness through mind-body-spirit integration practices, such as meditation, yoga, mindfulness, and others.
 There is an abundance of diverse resources online that you can tap into on your own by using these key words in searchable Internet databases, such as Google or Youtube.

 Basic meditation instructions are offered in this 4 min video by Jack Kornfield, a clinical psychologist and insight meditation teacher since 1974.